RouninMedia/Da3SH/README.md

 It turns out that *everything-as-JSON* - despite superficial first appearances - is quite different from *everything-in-JS*.

-## The Rise of Component-based Architecture alongside Frameworks
+## Component-based Architecture is good.
+But it doesn't need Frameworks.

 Component-based web architecture - which evolved in the 2010s alongside the rise of the Front-End Reactive Frameworks - has carved out its place amongst the established paradigms of web-architecture.